influxdata/docs-v2/content/influxdb/clustered/query-data/influxql/aggregate-select.md

   measurement or use the wildcard alias (`*`) to select all fields and tags from a measurement.
 - {{< req "\*">}} `FROM`: Specify the measurement to query data from.
-- `WHERE`: Only return data that meets the specified conditions--for example, falls within a time range, contains specific tag values, or contains a field value outside a specified range.
+- `WHERE`: Only retrieve data that meets the specified conditions--for example, falls within a time range, contains specific tag values, or contains a field value outside a specified range.
 - `GROUP BY`: Group data by tag values and time intervals.

 {{% note %}}
-For simplicity, the term **"aggregate"** in this guide refers to applying both aggregate and selector functions to a dataset.
+For simplicity, the term _"aggregate"_ in this guide refers to applying both aggregate and selector functions to a dataset.
 {{% /note %}}